arresteddevops/ado-hugo/README.md

 ## Contributing Code

 Until you get your legs under you with the code (you'll need things like a LESS compiler, etc), I highly recommend just sticking with the content items.
-However, if you want to fix/enhance any of the Hugo code or CSS/Bootstrap stuff, please fork the repo and sumbit a PR for [@mattstratton](https://github.com/mattstratton) to evaluate.
+However, if you want to fix/enhance any of the Hugo code or CSS/Bootstrap stuff, please fork the repo and submit a PR for [@mattstratton](https://github.com/mattstratton) to evaluate.

 ### Credits